-Getting to Cinque Terre –
+How to get to Cinque Terre –

-The Cinque Terre Villages –
+More about the Cinque Terre Villages –

 Taking the train from La Spezia, the first village you’ll reach is Riomaggiore.
 It has one main street, either side of which narrow passageways lead up to the villages stacked buildings.

-Corniglia is the rebel of the Cinque Terre villages not only is it the smallest but its the only one that sits far above the water on top of the cliffs.
+Corniglia is the rebel of the Cinque Terre villages.
+Not only is it the smallest, but it’s the only one that sits far above the water on top of the cliffs.
 To reach the village you have to climb 365 stairs… Thankfully you can also take a shuttle bus up to the town centre for €2.50.

-Monterosso al Mare –
+Monterosso al Mare Cinque Terre:

 Known mainly for its gorgeous stretch of beach, the town offers a more modern vibe.
 The beach’s ‘promenade’ is home to many cafes, gelato stores and restaurants.
 Meanwhile, if you cross the pedestrian tunnel into the ‘Old Town’ you’ll be met with traditional coloured houses and winding backstreets.

-Where to stay in Cinque Terre –
+Where to stay in Cinque Terre:

 I think that many people overlook this village because it doesn’t have the postcard good looks that people come to Cinque Terre to see.
 However, this is a big mistake!
 Monterosso is cheaper than the other villages, has more amenities, and tends to be quieter.

-I stayed in a wonderful Airbnb apartment a short walk from the beach.
+I stayed in a wonderful Airbnb apartment a short walk from the beach in Monterosso.
 It had amazing views of the Cinque Terre coast and I would definitely recommend it as an accommodation option if you’re looking to save some money while staying somewhere that offers cleanliness and Mod-cons.